indy-lab/submatrix-factorization/README.md

 > Immer, A.\*, Kristof, V.\*, Grossglauser, M., Thiran, P., [*Sub-Matrix Factorization for Real-Time Vote Prediction*](https://infoscience.epfl.ch/record/278872), KDD 2020

-For a standalone version of the algorithm propose in the paper, have a look at the [`predikon`](https://github.com/indy-lab/predikon) library.
+For a standalone version of the algorithm proposed in the paper, have a look at the [`predikon`](https://github.com/indy-lab/predikon) library.

 ## Data